vsay01/Covid19LabUS/pirvacy_policy.md

-## COVID19LabUS Android Mobile Application Privacy Policy
+## COVID 19 Lab U.S. Android Mobile Application Privacy Policy

-SAY Studio built the Covid19LabUS application as a Free application.
+SAY Studio built the Covid 19 Lab U.S. application as a Free application.
 This SERVICE is provided by SAY Studio at no cost and is intended for use as is.
 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

 ### Information Collection and Use